emmobley63/Equator-Weather-Vacation-Website-of-Findings/README.md

 Web-Design-Challenge
 I wanted to create a website for the graphs and findings of our Coordinates vs Climate analysis.
-I built the table using  used bootstrap containers and navbars to create a pleasing asthetic.
+I built the table using used bootstrap's containers, navbars, and row/column layout to create a pleasing asthetic.

 The navabar was pulled from the bootstrap library and then adjusted to be "centered-right."
 I used the hamburger-icon when the screen was below the "md" size of pixels.
-I also changed the brand logo to be bold and white.
+I also changed the brand logo to be bold and white, while changing the background color of the navbar to be the theme color when the screen goes below "md" pixels.

+I included an active navigation within the plots to show which plot you are viewing.
+They appear to the right of the plot you are viewing when viewing from a screen larger than the "md" size.
+The image hyperlinks then move to the bottom of the screen when viewing on a smaller device.

+The data and analyis was pulled from my python-challenge repository.